symfony/symfony-docs/service_container/import.rst

 Third-party bundle container configuration, including Symfony core services, are usually loaded using another method: a :doc:`container extension </bundles/extension>`.

-Internally, each bundle defines its services in files like you've seen so far.
+Internally, each bundle defines its services in files like you have seen so far.
-However, these files aren't imported using the ``import`` directive.
+However, these files are not imported using the ``import`` directive.
 Instead, bundles use a *dependency injection extension* to load the files automatically.
 As soon as you enable a bundle, its extension is called, which is able to load service configuration files.